joshuacheng/tetris-clone/DEVELOPMENT.md

           such a small amount of pieces.
 As of right now, all of my work is being done on finishing the base Tetris game before I add GUI elements or game sound.
 I will need to make sure to finish the game ASAP because GUI and/or game sound will be the libraries fulfilling my library requirement.
+  - 4/19: Pieces can fall into the right places for the most part, but there are a few cases where I need to check all the parts of a piece and whether they can fall, not just the lowest point.